kevgoehl/kevgoehl/README.md

 I work as a Backend Developer for SHD Einzelhandelssoftware.
 I'm located near Koblenz, Germany.

 In 2019, I started an apprenticeship in software development.
 In this apprenticeship I focused on web development with a focus on E-Commerce with Shopware 6.
 In 2022, I successfully completed my apprenticeship and now I work as a software developer with focus on E-Commerce development.

 I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍

 ### What I'm focusing on 👨‍💻

-Currently improving my skills: Symfony and VueJS for Shopware and NestJS for our Middleware development.<br />
+- Currently improving my skills: Symfony and VueJS for Shopware and NestJS for our Middleware development.
+- Building my own **Professional Hosting Startup** with a focus on high-performance, scalable, and secure web hosting solutions — tailored especially for E-Commerce businesses.

 ### Find me elsewhere 🌎
 [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue)](https://de.linkedin.com/in/kevin-goehler)